mhabzda/android-users-list/README.md

 I didn't manage orientation change in any way as I think it's not the crucial part of this task but if necessary I will probably do it with Android ViewModel to persist data on orientation change somehow.
 I didn't handle errors in the UI properly (dialog, toast) because of time restriction as well.

+I load repositories lazily when view is being bound to the list but with only 30 users I could do it at once when loading all users.
+At the end it caused architectures problems for me (with local data) and I needed to implement some RxJava operators magic.
+I would probably changed that but I decided to leave it as it is because of time.